 (ages 8 to 16)

 This row house nestled alongside a quiet canal was home to the celebrated teen author Anne Frank.
 Her stirring diary of life under the Nazi terror was discovered after her death and has been translated into 55 languages.
 Words cannot convey the experience of touring the family's secret chambers; it's as evocative for children as it is for adults.
-Look into booking tickets online, as the lines can be very long to get in.
-After a long wait and a tour of the tiny space her family was hidden, be sure to explore the modern museum about her next door.
+We recommend that you book your tickets to enter (from 9am to 3:30pm) through their website, two months in advance of your visit.
+Visitors without tickets are admitted from 3:30 pm until clsoing time, and wait in a queue which can be quite long.
+After the tour of the tiny space in which her family was hidden, be sure to explore the modern museum about her next door.
 Older children will want to download the museum's app with her stories.

 The Van Gogh Museum

 This admittedly remarkable collection is a tough-to-justify stop on any youngster's itinerary, though severed ear stories may give you enough time to glide through several galleries.
 Fans of Vincent Van Gogh's work will be delighted at the breadth of the collection, which showcases the diversity of talent exhibited by this painter before depression overcame him.
 Use your IAmsterdam Card for an admission discount and you'll feel free to drop by for a quick look.
-Open daily and Friday evenings.
+Open daily from 9am to 5pm and Friday evenings until 10pm.

 Amsterdams Historisch Museum and Neighborhood

 St. Luciensteeg 27

 +31 (0) 20 523 1822